Redocly/redocly-cli/docs/rules/configurable-rules.md

   - /docs/cli/rules/assertions/
   - /docs/cli/rules/custom-rules
 ---
-# Assertions are configurable rules
+# Configurable rules

-Define assertions in the `rules` map in the Redocly configuration file.
+Configure flexible rules to meet any situation not covered by the [built-in rules](./builtin-rules.md) by adding to the `rules` map in the Redocly configuration file.

 ```yaml
 rules: